Have you earned a worker retirement benefit?

 Do you know what happens to your benefit if you wait to claim it?

 If you delay your retirement benefits until after full retirement age, you also may be eligible for delayed retirement credits that would increase your monthly benefit by up to 8% a year.
-The benefit increase applies only until you reach age 70, so you should claim your benefit by then if you have not already done so.
+The benefit increase applies only until you reach age 70, so you should not wait any longer than age 70 to claim your benefit.

 Do you know when widows can start to collect a survivor benefit?